chef/automate/components/docs-chef-io/content/automate/DR.md

 #### Caveat with Above approach

 - Running two parallel cluster can be expensive.
 - Data available till last backup performed.

 #### Steps to Setup the Production and DR Cluster

 1. Please follow the steps for fresh [deployment](/automate/ha_onprim_deployment_procedure/#Run-these-steps-on-Bastion-Host-Machine) for Production cluster.

-2. DR Cluster will be same as the Production cluster, we can use the above steps to setup the DR cluster.
+1. DR Cluster will be same as the Production cluster, we can use the above steps to setup the DR cluster.

-3. Do the backup configuration as explained in backup section for [file system](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup) or [object storage](https://deploy-preview-7425--chef-automate.netlify.app/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-object-storage).
+1. Do the backup configuration as explained in backup section for [file system](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup) or [object storage](https://deploy-preview-7425--chef-automate.netlify.app/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-object-storage).

     {{< note >}}

-Both the clusters should be configured with same storage i.e., if Primary cluster is configured with a AWS S3 (per say the bucket name is `chef-automate-DR`), then DR cluser should also configured with same bucket (`chef-automate-DR`) in AWS S3.
+    Both the clusters should be configured with same object storage or file system i.e., if Primary cluster is configured with a object storage or file system, then DR cluser should also configured with same object storage or file system.

     {{< /note >}}

-4. On Primary Cluster
+1. On Primary Cluster

     - In one of the Chef Automate node, configure the cron which triggers the `chef-automate backup` command at certain interval.